-The Authority may issue Additional Bonds on a parity with the lien of all Bonds currently outstanding under the Indenture, including the Series 2017A Bonds, upon satisfaction of certain terms and conditions described herein (see Appendix C, "THE INDENTURE--Additional Parity Bonds" attached hereto).
-These terms and conditions include delivery of a certificate of an Authority Representative that the estimated amounts to be received under the Contract (i.e., Fulton and DeKalb Sales Tax Receipts) by the First Indenture Trustee, the Second Indenture Trustee and the Trustee in each Bond Year and under the Clayton Contract (i.e., Clayton Sales Tax Receipts) and the TAVT Receipts from Clayton, Fulton and

-DeKalb by the Trustee in each Bond Year are at least equal to two times the aggregate amount of Total Debt Service which will become due during each corresponding Bond Year on the Bonds, the First Indenture Bonds and the Second Indenture Bonds.
+The Authority may issue Additional Bonds on a parity with the lien of all Bonds currently outstanding under the Indenture, including the Series 2017C Bonds, upon satisfaction of certain terms and conditions described herein (see Appendix C, "THE INDENTURE--Additional Parity Bonds" attached hereto).
+These terms and conditions include delivery of a certificate of an Authority Representative that the estimated amounts to be received under the Contract (i.e., Fulton and DeKalb Sales Tax Receipts) by the Trustee in each Bond Year and under the Clayton Contract (i.e., Clayton Sales Tax Receipts) and the TAVT Receipts from Clayton, Fulton and DeKalb by the Trustee in each Bond Year are at least equal to two times the aggregate amount of Total Debt Service which will become due during each corresponding Bond Year on the Bonds.
 Such certificate must cover a period of at least 15 Bond Years and must be based on an opinion of a Consultant as to the estimated amounts to be received by the Authority under the Contract and the Clayton Contract and pursuant to the TAVT Act.
-The Authority may, without meeting this requirement, issue Bonds to refund any Bonds, First Indenture Bonds or Second Indenture Bonds so long as following the refunding, Debt Service on the Bonds, the First Indenture Bonds or the Second Indenture Bonds, if applicable, is not increased in any Bond Year or if all outstanding Bonds, First Indenture Bonds or Second Indenture Bonds or Second Indenture Bonds or Second Indenture Bonds, the tests prescribed under the Indenture for the issuance of parity obligations, the Authority may issue additional obligations junior to the lien created by the Indenture as described in Appendix C under "THE INDENTURE-Other Obligations; Subordinate Indebtedness."
+The Authority may, without meeting this requirement, issue Bonds to refund any Bonds so long as following the refunding, Debt Service on the Bonds is not increased in any Bond Year or if all outstanding Bonds are being refunded.
+In addition, without meeting the tests prescribed under the Indenture for the issuance of parity obligations, the

+Authority may issue additional obligations junior to the lien created by the Indenture as described in Appendix C under "THE INDENTURE-Other Obligations; Subordinate Indebtedness."

 The Authority has an ongoing capital program which necessitates the issuance of revenue bonds by the Authority.
-The Authority has no plans to issue additional revenue bonds, other than refunding revenue bonds, for its capital program or otherwise prior to the end of the fiscal year ending June 30, 2018 other than the Series 2017A Bonds.
+The Authority has no plans to issue additional revenue bonds, other than refunding revenue bonds, for its capital program or otherwise prior to the end of the fiscal year ending June 30, 2018 other than the Series 2017C Bonds.
+However, on the date of issuance and delivery of the Series 2017C Bonds, the Authority will instruct the Trustee to transfer all of the moneys on the deposit in the debt service reserve fund for the Series 2009A Bonds to the Series 2017C Construction Fund established under the Indenture for the purpose of financing certain capital projects to enhance life safety and maintain the System in a state of good repair.